MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 ---

-At this point, you have a resource group with the following resources inside of it: an Azure Container Registry, a Container Apps Environment, a container app with the web app image, and a Log Analytics workspace.
+When deployment completes, you have a resource group with the following resources inside of it: an Azure Container Registry, a Container Apps Environment, a container app running the web app image, and a Log Analytics workspace.

 ## Make updates and redeploy

-If you need to make updates, you can rebuild the image and redeploy it to Azure Container Apps.
-You can get the registry name `<registry-name>` from the output of the `az containerapp up` command.
+If you need to make code updates, you can rebuild the image and redeploy it to Azure Container Apps.
+You need the name of the Azure Container Registry.
+You can find that from the from the output of the `az containerapp up` command.
+You can also find it in the [Azure portal][15] or running with the Azure CLI command `az resource list  --resource-group <resource-group-name>`.

 ### [Flask](#tab/web-app-flask)